 - Prior to selecting courses, it is recommended that students and parents review the entire Course Offerings Guide. - Carefully consider all course requests prior to submitting the Course Request Form.
 The school reserves the right to make course placements based on course availability, assessment of each student's past performance, standardized test data, and other factors. - High school credit earned in an elementary school will be recorded on the high school transcript as pass or fail (P/F).
-Beginning with the Class of 2024, the letter grade earned in an elementary school will be recorded on the high school transcript.
 A passing score on the minimum proficiency exam does not necessarily prepare the student for the next level course at STM.
-A student may be required to repeat a course based on performance in the course. - Tuition and fees must be paid before a course schedule is processed.
+A student may be required to repeat a course based on performance in the course. - Registration fees must be paid before a course schedule is processed.